Alonso-del-Arte/chess/doc/Terminology.md

 the opponent must move the king to safety and allow the capture of the other piece, such as a rook.
 Queens, rooks and bishops are all able to skewer an opponent's piece.
+* **Smurfing** &mdash; When a very good player pretends to play poorly.
+The metaphor here being that the player is a giant pretending to be a tiny creature.
 * **Stalemate** &mdash; When a player is not in check but is unable to make any move whatsoever.
 For example, if the king is safe in its current space but would be in check if it moves in any direction, the remaining pawns are stymied by